Lajesh/clean-architecture-kotlin/README.md

 This boilerplate project is created to serve as an architectural template which can be used for highly scalable enterprise mobile applications.

-Below are the design considerations that i have take while creating the boilerplate project.
+Below are the design considerations that i have taken while creating the boilerplate project.

 - Independent of framework
 - Testable